Calderdale and Huddersfield Solutions Ltd – a wholly-owned subsidiary at the Calderdale and Huddersfield Foundation Trust.

 The domestic services department provides a comprehensive cleaning service to various sites and properties across the Trust.
 The team comprises of nearly 200 dedicated staff who aim to ensure a safe, clean service is delivered in a professional, helpful and friendly manner.

-The department is BICS accredited and received the Cleaning Industry Management Standard, with honours (CIMS) in 2017 and again in 2019.
+The department is BICS accredited and received the Cleaning Industry Management Standard, with honours (CIMS) again in 2021.

 The catering department has a team dedicated to giving patients an opportunity to choose food they like to eat; delivering their request in a polite, friendly and efficient manner.